Blog

 Mobile MIM

 Mobile MIM is a medical app that is designed to let doctors share images from radiation oncology, radiology, nuclear medicine, neuroimaging, and cardiac imaging scans.
 The app allows providers to share “difficult cases” and “overreads.”
 Through the Mobile MIM app, providers can open studies and review images from anywhere, even if they’re away from their workstations.
-Because lack of access is such a large barrier to many Arkansans, this app may be beneficial to providers because, instead of referring a patient to a specialist for their opinion, they can send imaging to the specialist via Mobile MIM and receive an answer the next day.
+Because lack of access is such a large struggle for many Arkansans, this app may be beneficial to providers because, instead of referring a patient to a specialist for their opinion, they can send imaging to the specialist via Mobile MIM and receive an answer the next day.
 This app could also help reduce delays in image distribution.

 KardiaMobile